-Yvonne Jacquette is an American painter and printmaker born in 1934.
+Yvonne Jacquette (b.
+1934, Stamford, Connecticut) is an American painter and printmaker born in 1934.
 She is known for her stunning depictions of aerial landscapes, especially her low-altitude and oblique aerial views of cities or towns, often printed using a distinctive, pointillistic technique.

-Jacquette grew up in Stamford, Connecticut and studied at the Rhode Island School of Design.
+Jacquette studied at the Rhode Island School of Design.
 She taught at Moore College of Art, and was a visiting artist at the University of Pennsylvania from 1972 to 1976.
 She taught at Parsons School of Design from 1975 to 1978 and at the University of Pennsylvania from 1979 to 1984.

-Her works are in the collections of the Brooklyn Museum, Metropolitan Museum of Art (New York), the Fine Arts Museum of San Francisco, the Cleveland Museum of Art, the Hirshhorn Museum and Sculpture Garden (Washington, DC), the Smithsonian American Art Museum, the Smith College Museum of Art, the Portland Museum of Art (Maine), and the Atkins Museum of Art, among others.
+Her works are in the collections of the Brooklyn Museum, the Whitney Museum of American Art (New York), the Metropolitan Museum of Art (New York), the Fine Arts Museum of San Francisco, the Cleveland Museum of Art, the Hirshhorn Museum and Sculpture Garden (Washington, DC), the Smithsonian American Art Museum, the Smith College Museum of Art, the Philadelphia Museum of Art, the Portland Museum of Art (Maine), and the Atkins Museum of Art, among others.
 Jacquette lives and works in New York City.